rust-unofficial/patterns/idioms/mem-replace.md

 the borrow checker] antipattern.
 Anyway, we can avoid the extra allocation by changing `e` with only a mutable borrow.

-`mem::replace` lets us swap out the value, replacing it with something else.
-In this case, we put in an empty `String`, which does not need to allocate.
+`mem::take` lets us swap out the value, replacing it with it's default value, and returning the previous value.
+For `String`, the default value is an empty `String`, which does not need to allocate.
 As a result, we get the original `name` *as an owned value*.
 We can then wrap this in another enum.

 Note, however, that if we are using an `Option` and want to replace its value with a `None`, `Option`’s `take()` method provides a shorter and